 - The titanium spring in the toe piece is durable and simple, with less moving parts than a traditional tech toe piece.

-- Elasticity in both the toe and heel pieces absorbs impact from bumps while offer superior retention characteristics.
+- Elasticity in both the toe and heel pieces absorbs impact from bumps while offering superior retention characteristics.

 - Optional brakes mounted under the heels feature an innovative anti-friction mechanism that won't interfere with the release.

 - Stepping into the binding is the same as before-- just press down on the toe lever with your pole and step in.